FabiowQuixada/isml-linter/README.md

 ### Using the Isml Linter
 Run the app through the "npm start" command, it will generate some files under the output/ directory.
 Those files will give you the whole picture of how much the ISML files in your project follow the defined rules.

 Also, you can continuously watch for ISML template changes through a gulp task.
-Simply run "gulp watch_isml" from IsmlLinter project root directory and any changes you do in files under the directory defined in the config.json file will generate an updated report.
+Simply run "gulp watch_isml" from IsmlLinter project root directory and any changes you do in files under the directory defined in the config.json file will generate an updated output.

 ### Adding a Rule